Anchorages and moorings in the Fiordland Marine Area range from small sheltered bays to fully enclosed coves.

 Mooring owner responsibilities

-Owners have proprietary rights over the mooring block or chain but do not have exclusive rights of the use of a specific area.
+Owners have proprietary rights over the mooring block or chain but do not have exclusive rights to the use of a specific area.
+Some moorings, however, can only be used by their owners.
 Owners must make sure that mooring blocks, chains and lines are safe.
 Owners are responsible for ensuring their use of the mooring does not result in damage to other vessels.